-The All-Axle motor is also unique in that it can be mounted to single-sided spindles as commonly found in tadpole trikes, trailers, and quad bicycles.
-To support this application a special single-side adapter is offered that acts as a torque arm on the disc side of the motor, so that the cable, disc rotor, and torque arm are all on the same side.
+The All-Axle motor is also unique in that it can be mounted to single sided spindles commonly found in tadpole trikes, trailers, and quad bicycles.
+To support this application a special single side adapter is offered that acts as a torque arm on the disc side of the motor, so that the cable, disc rotor, and torque arm are all on the same side.

-Figure 14: Torque Arm for single side installations on same side as cable and disc rotor and must be secured to the frame.
-The surface plane of the torque arm is on the same plane as an ISO disc caliper mount.
-A strong 16mm chromoly steel axle is recommended.
+Figure 14: Torque Arm for single side installations on same side as cable and disc rotor.

-Details on single-side installation are covered in a different installation manual.
+Details on single side installation are covered in a different installation manual.